 In this article, we will provide tips on writing a proper literary criticism essay using the appropriate literary approach.
 For this purpose, we contrast and compare two poems: "Silver Wedding" by Vernon Scannell and "Marrysong" by Dennis Scott.
 Besides this, I also give a brief overview of the various approaches to criticizing literature.

-What are approaches to literature?
+What are critical approaches to literature?

 The most controversial psychological criticism approach is the Oedipus complex.
 In this literary theory, characters' motives and actions are based on the idea that they have a deep-rooted subconscious desire to kill their fathers and marry their mothers.